Merchant Account Fees Explained

 Situational Merchant Account Fees

-These are also known as incidental fees, and are oftentimes included in the fine print of your contract.
+These are also known as incidental fees.
+They are oftentimes included in the fine print of your contract.
 Common situational merchant account fees include:

 PIN Debit Transaction Fee: This can occur if you accept a transaction that requires PIN verification.